cosmic-utils/examine/README.md

 </div>

 ## Todo
-- Show lines separately/in rows using cards/widgets and not a text widget
+- [ ] Show lines separately/in rows using cards/widgets and not a text widget (Distribution page completed)
-- More pages
+- [ ] More pages

 ## Install